toopay/gas-orm/readme.md

 Gas supported three type of table relationship, **one-to-one** relationship, **one-to-many** relationship and **many-to-many** relationship.
 All you have to do, is to define your table relations at $relations properties in your model.

 #### One to One Relationship
+First, we will talk about **has_one** relationship.
 For example, let say we have two table which have one-to-one relationship, user table and wife table, then each table should have $relations properties as follow :

 Your **user** model would be something like :